keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 <!--more-->

 I previously complained to `[REDACTED]` about how untrustworthy I felt cloud providers are regarding data privacy.
-He finds this computer by shear luck, and recommends that I breath new life into it using Arch Linux and to see if I can self host some of my own services.
+He finds this computer by shear accident, and recommends that I breath new life into it using Arch Linux and to see if I can self host some of my own services.

 ## Tinfoil hat time!

 This sudden urge to self host is impulsed by the advent of [GitHub Copilot](https://copilot.github.com/).
 The concept of it sure spooks the hell out of me.
-Not the idea that my professional role as a software engineer has now become so fungible that I could be replaced by a machine, I feel that is inevitable regardless, but that this event hastens us toward an economic singularity.
+Not the idea that my professional role as a software engineer has now become so fungible that I can be replaced by a machine, I feel that is inevitable regardless, but that this event hastens us toward an economic singularity.

 ### My revulsion is more nuanced than replacement

 My use of GitHub, a long-standing freemium product, has been in the form of a paid _Pro Plan_.
 I pay GitHub for this tier so that I can configure private-only access for repositories I choose, as I am paid to develop those codes, or because they are a personal project that I am prototyping.

 Despite paying for a _Pro Plan_, if I make those codes publicly available, then they are fed into Copilot without my express consent or knowledge.
 These codes are then analyzed and transformed into data for which _corporations_ will be paying untold sums of money to _another, single corporation_ in order to manifest their technical means of production, _I assume_.
-This means that in order to gain a competitive edge, a company must use Copilot to out-produce a competitor, but pay GitHub in order to do so.
+This means that in order to gain a competitive edge, a company must use Copilot to out-produce a competitor, thus paying GitHub in order to do so.
 This creates a concentration of wealth and with no clear distribution mechanism for it back into the lower rungs of the economic ladder.

 Personally, my passion projects, my many contributions to open source, every private repository that I accidentally made public that one time... in a phrase: _my labor_, has been consented to subsidize widening profit margins in GitHub's favor, and even to the favor of companies using Copilot.
 An articulation of late stage capitalism's twitching proboscis has lanced into another artery from which to siphon our collective value; our dessicated tissues will remain with no further need for a paycheck.

 ### I guess my revulsion is still about replacement

 In a sense I am training my replacement.
 For free.
 Or at least in exchange for _"free hosting"_ that I'm also partially paying for.
-At a less sleazy company I would be told that "Bob" is my inexpensive replacement, that for next two months I will be training him, and that I will continue to be paid before I fuck off to another company where I will become paid again.
-This time, however, _I go to another company and "Bob" is already working there_.
+At a less sleazy company I would be told that "Bob" is my inexpensive replacement, that for next two months I will be training him, and that I will continue to be paid before I bounce to another company where I will become paid again.
+In this scenario, however, I go to another company and _"Bob" is already working there, and he's using all of my stuff from the last place_.

 ### Not all sunshine and rainbows in the cloud

-At this same time Apple announces they are [scanning everyone's photos](https://towardsdatascience.com/apples-neuralhash-how-it-works-and-ways-to-break-it-577d1edc9838).
-Don't worry, they aren't actually looking at what the photos are.
+At this same time Apple announces that they are [scanning everyone's photos](https://towardsdatascience.com/apples-neuralhash-how-it-works-and-ways-to-break-it-577d1edc9838) to make sure they don't contain a potato.
+Don't worry, they aren't actually looking to see if the photo is or is not a potato.
+Until they aren't.
 They pinky promise.

 I pay Apple to store my photos in the cloud.
 I thought they were encrypted, right?
 So now they're scanning them _on my device_ because they can't look at them on the cloud, because they're encrypted. `wat`.